vim-scripts/forms/README.md

 [Vim location](http://www.vim.org/scripts/script.php?script_id=4150)

+## Tutorial

+There is a Forms tutorial which can be accessed at [Forms tutorial](https://github.com/megaannum/forms/blob/master/tutorial/forms/Tutorial.md).

 ## Acknowledgements and thanks

 - Marc Weber: provided initial release feedback identifying Vim 7.3 bug and let me debug it on one of his test machines.
+- Andy Wokula: provided feedback on help file syntax and GVim when font is latin1.